biocompibens/phenexplain/README.md

 ## Using Phenexplain on a pretrained network

 * Download a subset of 73 conditions we prepared (each compound_concentration being a separate condition) from the BBBC021 dataset: [BBBC021_selection.zip](https://phenexplain.bio.ens.psl.eu/datasets/BBBC021_selection.zip) (5.4G).
-It contains images cropped around each nucleus for all of these conditions and condition annotations.
+It contains images cropped around each nucleus and condition annotations.

 * Download the weights of a conditional StyleGAN2 pretrained on this dataset: [BBBC021_weights_5600.pkl](https://phenexplain.bio.ens.psl.eu/datasets/BBBC021_weights_5600.pkl) (279M)